 Everyone teaches the same boring stuff when it comes to dementia care.

-Learn how I’m different.
 I take positive communication a step further: don’t just “validate,” don’t “redirect or distract,” instead, truly, actually, live in the world of the person living with dementia.
 Here’s the bottom line: we need to stop telling people “not to lie to someone living with dementia.”
 It’s confusing, it’s black-and-white, it’s too simple.
 Dementia caregiving is anything but inside-the-box.
-Read more about my work and how to Embrace Someone’s Reality.

 Dementia By Day is a dementia care consulting company that helps senior living providers elevate their dementia care.
 Let me tell you why that’s so important.